Skip to content

 The male neck: where ageing is most bothersome

-The treatment of the neck in male lifting follows the same principles that I apply in the neck lift, but with heightened attention to the presence of hair and the thickness of male cervical skin:
+The treatment of the neck in male facelift follows the same principles that I apply in the neck lift, but with heightened attention to the presence of hair and the thickness of male cervical skin:

 The result is a defined neck, with a clear cervicomental angle, that conveys vigour and youth without appearing artificial.

-Complementary procedures in male lifting
+Complementary procedures in male facelift

 Blepharoplasty

 The eyelids represent about sixty percent of the impression of facial rejuvenation.
 Many men have excess skin on the upper eyelids that gives them a heavy and tired appearance, as well as bags under the lower eyelids.
-Blepharoplasty corrects these signs and is a powerful complement to the lifting.
+Blepharoplasty corrects these signs and is a powerful complement to the facelift.
 The combination completely transforms the expression.

 Mentoplasty

 The chin is one of the pillars of male facial aesthetics.
 A prominent chin conveys strength and determination.
-In men with microgenia (retracted chin), mentoplasty with silicone implant or bone sliding can dramatically enhance the result of the lifting, improving the profile and accentuating the definition of the cervicomental angle.
+In men with microgenia (retracted chin), mentoplasty with silicone implant or bone sliding can dramatically enhance the result of the facelift, improving the profile and accentuating the definition of the cervicomental angle.

 Male rhinoplasty